Shoes3/exe-shoes/README.md

 * You need Shoes 3.3.x installed on your Windows machine.
 * You need NSIS Unicode installed on your Windows machine.
 Version 2.45.6 is good Please use NSIS Unicode if you value your users.
+* You [http://www.angusj.com/resourcehacker](Resource Hacker) or some way to set the icon of and exe
 * Must be willing to learn enough about NSIS packaging and accept it's rules.
 * Must be willing to use the Windows commandline (or the msys commandline)
 * You may have to modify Ruby and NSIS scripts.